hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 });
 ```

-The return results of initialization with service discover will be the MSP configurations,
+The return results of initialization with service discovery will be the MSP configurations,
 the peers, the orderers, and the endorsing plans for all chaincodes on the
 channel in JSON format.
 The results are stored and cached internally and the caller
 does not have to do anything with the results, they are provided only for reference.